isomerpages/moe-bendemeersec/_student-development/CCE/Sexuality Education.md

 </ul>
 <p></p>
 <h4><strong>eTeens Programme</strong></h4>
-<p>eTeens is a programme developed by Health Promotion Board, in collaboration
+<p><em>eTeens</em> is a programme developed by Health Promotion Board, in
-with the Ministry of Education, to provide Secondary 3 students with accurate information on STIs, HIV and protection from a health perspective. eTeens is conducted in two segments – a mass talk segment and a classroom-based programme.
-The desired outcome of the eTeens programme is that students are empowered to make wise, informed and sensible decisions.</p>
+collaboration with the Ministry of Education, to provide Secondary 3 students with accurate information on STIs, HIV and protection from a health perspective. <em>eTeens</em> is conducted in two segments – a mass talk segment and a classroom-based programme.
+The desired outcome of the <em>eTeens</em> programme is that students are empowered to make wise, informed and sensible decisions.</p>
 <p>Students are taught skills such as decision-making, assertiveness and
 negotiation to say “no” to sex and negative peer pressure.
 They also learn that the impact of STIs/HIV extends beyond themselves and involves their family, and the importance of responsible decision-making and seeking help.
 Abstinence and upholding family values are the key messages.</p>
 <p>At Bendemeer Secondary School, the eTeens programme will be implemented
-as follows in 2024:</p>
+as follows in 2025:</p>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="eTeens programme2024" src="/images/Sexualityedu/eteensprog.png">